 |Point of Order||No||No||No||None|

 |Request for Information||No||No||No||None|

 Jim Slaughter is an attorney, Certified Professional Parliamentarian, Professional Registered Parliamentarian, and past President of CAI's College of Community Association Lawyers (CCAL) and the American College of Parliamentary Lawyers (ACPL).
-He is author of The Complete Idiot’s Guide to Parliamentary Procedure Fast-Track and lead author of Notes and Comments on Robert’s Rules, Fourth Edition.
+He is author of four books on meeting procedure, including Robert's Rules of Order Fast Track and Notes and Comments on Robert’s Rules, Fifth Edition.
 Jim is a partner in Law Firm Carolinas.
 For more information, visit www.jimslaughter.com.

 Updated and reprinted with permission from from “Heads-Up Meetings: Taming the Monster,” in the Community Association Institute's Common Ground magazine, cover story 2000

 Charts and articles are intended to provide general information on parliamentary procedure and are not legal advice or a legal opinion.